masc-ucsc/docs/docs/pyrope/06-functions.md

 sub-modules.
 The difference between module and function is mostly what is visible/left after synthesis.
 We call module any function call left visible in the generated netlist as a separate entity.
-If a function is inlined in the caller module, we do not call it module.
+If a function is inlined in the caller module, we do not call it a module.
 By this definition, a function is a super-set of modules.

-Functions also can be classified in three cathegories based on the outputs: pure combinational, synchronous combinational, and pipelined:
+Functions also can be classified into three categories based on the outputs: pure combinational, synchronous combinational, and pipelined:

 + A pure combinational output does not use a clock and all the outputs are as a combinational result of the inputs.

-+ A synchronous output uses some register or memory to keep state across functions but the output is still combinational as a result of inputs and/or internal registers.
++ A synchronous output uses some register or memory to keep state across functions but the output are still combinational as a result of inputs and/or internal registers.

 + A pipelined output does not have any combinational path to any of the inputs